 In Morocco, it is traditional to eat with your right hand if you aren’t using utensils.
 Also, don’t be surprised if bread is served with every single meal—it’s used as a “scoop” for your tagine and is considered sacred!

-Shopping in Casablanca is a fun mix of ancient market stalls and modern French-style boutiques.
-Since the port is so central, you can find everything from handmade leather to designer goods within minutes of your ship.
-In fact, it’s one of the easier cruise ports to explore for both souvenirs and practical finds.
+Shopping here is a fun mix of old market stalls and modern French-style boutiques.
+Since the port sits so close to the city center, you can browse everything from handmade leather goods to designer brands within minutes of the ship.
+It’s also one of the easier cruise ports for finding both souvenirs and practical items.

 The Old Medina (5–10 min walk):